 You can use a credit card to start to build your credit history, provided you manage it well and pay our balance in full and on time.
 Over time this will show lenders you can manage your credit agreements.

-Use for important purchases
+Use of credit card for important purchases

 From cashback to air miles, many credit cards come with rewards included.
 These can seem like a great idea but you should always make sure that the cost of the card doesn’t outweigh any rewards you receive.